 Nutrition:

 Capsicum or bell pepper is high in Vitamin A and Vitamin C and it helps in boosting immunity and fight infections.
-Tomatoes too are a great source of vitamin C, lycopene, potassium, folate and vitamin K. Cashew nuts are rich in fibre, healthy fats and are rich in copper, magnesium and manganese which play a major role in regulating body functions.
-Cumin, coriander powders help in improving digestion.
+Tomatoes too are a great source of vitamin C, lycopene, potassium, folate and vitamin K. Cashew nuts are rich in fibre, and healthy fats and are rich in copper, magnesium and manganese which play a major role in regulating body functions.
+Cumin, and coriander powders help improve digestion.

 Aloo, Capsicum Masala: